neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.knn.filtered.mutate(G: Graph, **config: Any) -> Series[Any]

+    The k-nearest neighbor graph algorithm constructs relationships between nodes if the distance between two nodes is among the k nearest distances compared to other nodes.
+    KNN computes distances based on the similarity of node properties.
+    Filtered KNN extends this functionality, allowing filtering on source nodes and target nodes, respectively.

+.. py:function:: gds.knn.filtered.stats(G: Graph, **config: Any) -> Series[Any]

+    The k-nearest neighbor graph algorithm constructs relationships between nodes if the distance between two nodes is among the k nearest distances compared to other nodes.
+    KNN computes distances based on the similarity of node properties.
+    Filtered KNN extends this functionality, allowing filtering on source nodes and target nodes, respectively.

+.. py:function:: gds.knn.filtered.stream(G: Graph, **config: Any) -> DataFrame

+    The k-nearest neighbor graph algorithm constructs relationships between nodes if the distance between two nodes is among the k nearest distances compared to other nodes.
+    KNN computes distances based on the similarity of node properties.
+    Filtered KNN extends this functionality, allowing filtering on source nodes and target nodes, respectively.

+.. py:function:: gds.knn.filtered.write(G: Graph, **config: Any) -> Series[Any]

+    The k-nearest neighbor graph algorithm constructs relationships between nodes if the distance between two nodes is among the k nearest distances compared to other nodes.
+    KNN computes distances based on the similarity of node properties.
+    Filtered KNN extends this functionality, allowing filtering on source nodes and target nodes, respectively.

 .. py:function:: gds.labelPropagation.mutate(G: Graph, **config: Any) -> Series[Any]

     The Label Propagation algorithm is a fast algorithm for finding communities in a graph.